risk-of-thunder/R2API/R2API.Director/README.md

 Alongside this, R2API.Director also comes bundled with DirectorAPIHelpers, which contains helper methods which greatly simplify interacting with the Events described above.

+Additionaly you can clone existing spawn cards and set new values for cloned spawn cards using CharacterSpawnCardClone, InteractableSpawnCardClone and MultiCharacterSpawnCardClone.

 ## Related Pages

 ## Changelog

+### `3.0.0`
+* Added SpawnCardCloningAPI for cloning existing spawn cards.

 ### '2.3.9'
 * Fix `AddressableDCCSPool` not adding "Included If Conditions Met" entries with 0 required expansions to the target DCCS pool.